Saturday, June 18, 2011

 And here is the completed basting.
 I don't use a special basting thread.
 I just examine my thread board for the ugliest color I can find and use that.
 Honestly, I don't know how I ended up with a spool of bright yellow thread.
 Using a basting needle makes this a very quick job to do.

 And now I'm ready to start sewing.
 As much as possible, I tried to construct the shirt in exactly the order specified in the original instructions.
 I also wanted to do as much of the sewing on the machine as possible, for both speed and sturdiness.
-The outing shirt was athletic wear in its time, so it needed to hold up to strenuous activity, such as tennis, which you can just make out being played in the background of the illustration.
+Because the outing shirt was athletic wear in its time, it needed to hold up to strenuous activity, such as tennis, which you can just make out being played in the background of the illustration.

 So here we go.